ToJans/tojans.github.com/content/blog/how-to-explain-dependent-typing.md

 J: Yes?

-A: Well, if you concatenate 2 lists of length 2 and 3, then Idris figures out a compile time that your resulting list has a length of 5, so doing something like `list[10]` will throw a compile time error...
+A: Well, if you concatenate 2 lists of length 2 and 3, then Idris figures out at compile time that your resulting list has a length of 5, so doing something like `list[10]` will throw a compile time error...

 J: Hmm, I think I've seen something similar in code contracts?